thetaofather/mobnet/README.md

 **District:** San Taovanni — The Docks

 **Reason (Boss Thesis):**
-> “This subnet has shown repeated signs of thin liquidity and hype-driven pricing.
-The hit is intended to force faster price discovery and produce an auditable stress-test record.”
+> “This subnet has shown signs of being a scam as they continue to miss self-imposed deadlines, all while continuing to hype vaporware.
+This hit is intended to force the subnet owner's hand and show that the community will not tolerate these behaviors.”

 **Heat Window:** `T_fill = 2h 00m`
 **Execution:** Executes at a **random time** within the **Execution Window** after arming *(exact time not disclosed)*